algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-Traverses the tree widthways[^18] through each node and returns the order of the list of all nodes visited in the order in which they were visited.
+(BFS method) Traverses the tree widthways through each node and returns the order of the list of all nodes visited in the order in which they were visited.

 ```cs
 public Wine[] TraverseNodes(Wine[] nodes)